tagazok/my-workshops/custom-vision/tutorial.md

 ### Start by securing your sensitive information

 To deploy a Static Web App application, you need to push it on GitHub.
-Before puthing any code to a public repository, you need to make sure there is no sensitive information in your code.
+Before pushing any code to a public repository, you need to make sure there is no sensitive information in your code.
 Publishing things like credentials, API keys, passwords, etc. is a bad idea...

 APIs in Azure Static Web Apps are powered by Azure Functions, which allows you to define application settings in the `local.settings.json` file when you're running the application locally.
 This file defines application settings in the Values property of the configuration.